isaacvandor/rosonrhel/README.md

 Failed because Docker install on RHEL7 is unsupported at the moment

 ### ROS Using Snap Packages
+* Installed dnf `sudo yum install dnf `
-Failed because snapd requires dnf, which is currently unsupported for RHEL7
+* snapd is unsupported currently on RHEL7